HROH/JARS/README.md

  * **checkCircularDeps {Boolean}** (<code>true</code> causes the Loader to check for circular dependencies - default: <code>false</code>)
  Can be very slow, so only use this feature if your app is not loading properly and you don't get any error messages.
  * **createDependencyURLList {Boolean}** (specify <code>true</code> to let the Loader create a list of all dependencies when they are loaded - default: <code>false</code>)
+ Maybe useful in a buildstep using something like phantomjs.
+ You can get the list by calling <code>JAR.getModulesURLList(callback)</code>.
 * **main {String}** (define the main-file of your application)
 * **modules {Object|Array}** (configure modulespecific options like <code>baseUrl</code> or <code>recover</code>)
 You can customize the following options for your modules: